 Remember not to let the cup of cappuccino sit for too long after you made it because the coffee will get bitter.
 The longer you leave it, the more bitter the taste will be.

 The taste of a bone dry cappuccino can be described as a sweet or bitter coffee with no milk.
+But What does a bone dry cappuccino taste like?
+Good or bad?
 It tastes good, depending on how much sugar and coffee you use to make your drink.

 To top it off, you can add whipped cream to the cappuccino; others use syrup, and some prefer cinnamon and nutmeg.